Planning to hit the road? Here are the essential items you need to ensure a successful road trip!

 A first aid kit is a must for every road trip.
 At the very least, you should have some painkillers, headache, stomachache and nausea pills.

-If you’re adding a little hike or camping activities to your road trip, we strongly suggest you add bandages, gauze pads, plasters (in different shapes and sizes), scissors, creams for skin rash and to relieve bug bites, antiseptic spray/cream, and even more items to your kit.
+If you’re adding small hiking or camping activities to your trip, we highly suggest adding bandages, gauze pads, various sizes of adhesive bandages, scissors, rash creams, insect bite relief creams, antiseptic spray/cream, and even more items to your kit.

 7. Items that will keep you entertained on the road

 Let’s be honest.
-Road trips are sometimes… Boring.
-Unless you’re driving all the time (which isn’t good as well, you should always take rests and share the wheel!), you’ll find yourself stuck inside the car for long periods of time in between stops.
+Road trips can sometimes be… boring.
+Unless you’re driving the whole time (which isn’t great either, you should always rest and share the driving!), you’ll find yourself stuck in the car for long periods between stops.

-Think about things that will keep you entertained while you’re on the road.
-Our top items are audiobooks, books or kindle (if you’re able to read in the car and not get sick) and an incredible road trip offline playlist.
-If you’re into gaming, a handheld game console is also a great idea!
+Think of things to keep you entertained on the road.
+Our top picks are audiobooks, books or a Kindle (if you can read in the car without getting sick), and an amazing offline road trip playlist.
+If you’re into games, a portable game console is also a great idea!

 8. Toiletries bag

-Goes without saying that you can’t leave the house without a toiletries bag.
-You can add your own personal items to the list and we admit it varies a lot from person to person, but some good things to always carry are:
+It goes without saying that you can’t leave home without a toiletry bag.
+You can add your personal items to the list, and we admit it varies from person to person, but some good essentials to always pack are:

 • Toothbrush